LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.17.0
+*Released*: 23 January 2025
+- Add support for conditional formatting in LIMS and SDMS products
+  - Update `DefaultRenderer`, `UserDetialsRenderer` and `AttachmentCard` to use provided conditional formatting
+  - Add utility method `getDataStyling` for use in other components

 ### version 6.16.0
 *Released*: 20 January 2025
 - Update Assay Design Transform Script config to include 'Run on Import/Edit' boolean options